b0sc/college/CONTRIBUTING.md

 1. Fork this repository.
 1. Clone the forked repository.
 1. Create a branch.
-1. Make necessary changes and commit those changes.
+1. Make necessary changes (Path A or Path B) and commit those changes.
 1. Push changes to GitHub.
 1. Submit your changes for review by making a Pull Request.

 If you've completed all the tasks as requested, all your changes will be merged into the main branch of this project.
-You will get a notification email once the changes have been merged and you'll be officially a contributor.
+You will get a notification email once the changes have been merged and you'll officially be a contributor.

 ## Contributing Options

 You can contribute to this repository in several ways:

--   **PATH A:** Contribute by completing the assignments and projects in the respective course folder.
+-   **PATH A:** Contribute by completing the tasks in the respective course folder.
--   **PATH B:** Contribute by creating a new task or project in the respective course folder that is relevant to the course.
+-   **PATH B:** Contribute by creating a new task in the respective course folder that is relevant to the course.

 ### PATH A